eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

        width="700">
 </p>
 <div align="justify">
   <b>Fig. 4</b>: Step 1 analyzes the output of a subnet with only jet image features into a single output and trained as part of a larger classification network which also has access to high level engineered features except for one feature which is being replaced; the subnet is also trained by an adversarial network, which penalizes it if the subnet output can be used to predict the other five high level features.
-The subnet output is also compared the function space of possible strategies using the discriminant ordering metric.
+The subnet output is also compared to the &tau; function space of possible strategies using the discriminant ordering metric.
 Step 2 analyzes the output of a second subnet, trained as shown to replace a second high level feature with an orthogonalized version.
 </div>

 <br>